Sydney's Insight Enterprises named Microsoft's Aussie PotY for 2023

-Microsoft has recognised Insight Technologies as its Australian Partner of the Year for 2023, with the Sydney IT consultancy being lauded for its client focus, technical excellency and having a genuinely inclusive workplace.
+Microsoft has recognised Insight Enterprises as its Australian Partner of the Year for 2023, with the Sydney IT consultancy being lauded for its client focus, technical excellency and having a genuinely inclusive workplace.

 The chief partner officer of Microsoft ANZ Vanessa Sorenson lauded Insight's work on overhauling Australia's largest water network infrastructure with the Azure IoT wastewater management solution, which reduces public health risk and environmental damage.